-MECH 477 CAPSTONE PROJECT Spring, 3 credit hours
+MECH 477 CAPSTONE PROJECT

 This course provides a learning experience that allows a student to propose, design and implement a project.
 Examples include, but are not limited to, new product development or improvements to an existing product.
 Course faculty must approve all projects.
 Three hours lecture per week.
 Prerequisites: Completion of 90 credit hours or permission of instructor.